Religion in Sri Lanka: Hinduism

 Hindus make up 12.6% of Sri Lanka's population.
+Hinduism was practiced by Native Kings before their conversion to Buddhism.
 The origins of the religion are linked to early Tamil immigration into the island since the Chola conquests in the 10th century or even earlier with the Saivite devotional movement that swept South India.

 Hinduism in Sri Lanka is largely identified with the Tamil population and is concentrated in the Northern, Eastern and Central Provinces.
 The population declined since the 1981 census on account of Sri Lankan Tamil emigration overseas and the repatriation of 'Indian' Tamils.

 A significant Hindu religious figure in Sri Lankan modern history is Satguru Siva Yogaswami of Jaffna.
 One of the mystics of the 20th century, Yogaswami was the official satguru and counseling sage of Lanka's several million Tamil Hindu population.
 The Ramakrishna Mission is somewhat active in the Amparai and Batticaloa districts while the Shaiva Siddhanta school of philosophy of Shaivism sect of Hinduism is prevalent in the North of Sri Lanka.
 Yogaswami belonged to the Shaiva Siddhanta and he was 161st head of the Nandinatha Sampradaya.
 The next person in the line of succession after Yogaswami was Sivaya Subramuniyaswami.